ericccsaysss/ericccsaysss.github.io/resume.md

   - Running and maintenance of production machinery
   - Communications between multiple departments to ensure project completion
   - Implemented automated processes to shorten project completion time

+During my employment with Vesta I learned what I consider my most valuable trait, troubleshooting.
+When there are a hundred places to start an investigation, find the point of failure or last known "good" and make your way towards resolution.
+Operating machinery offered that physical aspect of troubleshooting, allowing me to literally see what future jobs would require me to mentally perform.

 #### **Flood The Desert Church**
 Graphic Designer \| **2006 to 2007**